joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 ### Adapting Eslint Plugin

-And if you configure the `eslint-plugin-react-hooks`, it also can check where you can use hooks:
+And if you configure the [eslint-plugin-react-hooks](https://github.com/facebook/react/tree/master/packages/eslint-plugin-react-hooks), it also can check where you can use hooks:

 ```tsx
 import sfc from 'jsx-sfc';